marissalamar/jira-feedback-agent/README.md

 ## Why I Built This
 Product ops teams spend significant time manually monitoring community feedback, sampling posts, and synthesizing patterns.
-This agent automates that entire workflow — from data collection to executive brief — demonstrating how agentic AI can augment product operations work at scale.
+This agent automates that entire workflow, from data collection to executive brief, demonstrating how agentic AI can augment product operations work at scale.

 ## Tech Stack